 Unusual Options Activity Insight: Senseonics Holdings

-Senseonics Holdings (AMEX:SENS) shares experienced unusual options activity on Thursday.
-The stock price moved down to $2.83 following the option alert.
+On Friday, shares of Senseonics Holdings (AMEX:SENS) saw unusual options activity.
+After the option alert, the stock price moved up to $3.06.

 - Expiration Date: 2022-01-21